 - Top your salads with chickpeas or black beans

 - Dip veggies in hummus or add a smear to your veggie sandwich

-- Try nourishing lentil or pea soup.
+- Try nourishing white bean soup or homemade split pea soup.

 - Cold lentils are a wonderful base for nutritious salads tossed with whatever veggies you have on hand